 Everybody I know expresses his personality perfectly through his driving.

 Aggressive people make aggressive drivers.
-A Wall Streeter I once knew was a textbook narcissistic personality: extremely egocentric and entitled, and he reacted to criticism like Donald Trump.
+A Wall Streeter I once knew was a textbook narcissistic personality: extremely egocentric and entitled, and he reacted to criticism the same way Donald Trump does.
 The one time I got a ride from him we were stuck in traffic and a car on a side street was trying to ease out onto our path.
 The narcissist said, "If that guy thinks he's going to pull in in front of me he's crazy," and moved his car as far forward as he could.
 He spoke with a tone of aggrievement, as if the other driver were personally insulting him.

 I know a woman who only learned how to drive at age 35.
 When she drove, she would grasp the wheel in a sort of death grip and when on a highway would stay in the righthand lane and go 50 mph, even when all the other cars were going at least 60.
 While driving, she couldn't do anything else, like change a CD or even carry on a conversation.
 Not surprisingly, she had a tendency to find little things overwhelming in other areas of her life as well.